How We Transformed Our Product Team with 3 Small But Powerful Changes

 Here is what the structure of our roadmap looks like today:

 In the current column, we have the items that we are currently working on or the ones that are about to start.
 In the medium term column, we have the items we intend to work on in the near future as long as things don’t change.
 In the long term column, we have the items we would like to work on in the not so near future.
-Moving from the right column to the left one the items become more and more abstract as the unknown factors increase exponentially.
+Moving from the left column to the right one the items become more and more abstract as the unknown factors increase exponentially.
 This roadmap has no estimations on it.
 It only shows priorities and intentions.

 OKRs, together with a Lean Roadmap, are all we need in order for our company and our users to: